fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_005.md

-## Are The First Years of a Developer’s Career The Most Transformative?
+## Are The First Years Of A Developer’s Career The Most Transformative?

 Yes, they have a lot of impact on your growth.